MicrosoftDocs/connected-spaces/articles/ase-connect.md

     - Activates the Azure Stack Edge device and prepares it to run the Connected Spaces Preview workload.

 7. When the script has finished running, you'll see a message indicating that the activation of the Azure Stack Edge device is complete.
-Contact your Connected Spaces Implementation Partner for further information on adding the activated Azure Stack Edge device to the preview list.
+Contact your Connected Spaces Preview Implementation Partner for further information on adding the activated Azure Stack Edge device to the preview list.

 ## Next step